 As of April 30, 2024, the Company employed 42 employees, all of which were full-time.
 The Company believes the people who work for the Company are its most important resource and are critical to the Company's continued success.
 The Company focuses significant attention on attracting and retaining talented and experienced individuals to manage and support the Company's operations.
 The Company strives to reward employees through competitive industry pay, benefits and other programs; instill the Company's culture with a focus on ethical behavior; and enhance employees' performance through investments in technology, tools and training to enable employees to operate at a high level.
+The Company's employees are not represented by any union.
+The Company considers its employee relations to be good.
 The Company offers employees a broad range of company-paid benefits, and the Company believes its compensation package and benefits are competitive with others in the industry.
 All employees are expected to exhibit and promote honest, ethical and respectful conduct in the workplace.
 All employees must adhere to a code of conduct that sets standards for appropriate ethical behavior.